Twixes/matloka.com/_drafts/floating-point-101.md

 ## The Standard

-Let's start with one key assumption: in all the world, on every continent, there's one and one only way to do floating-point arithmetic.
+Let's start with one key assumption: in all the world, on every continent, there's one and one only way of doing floating-point arithmetic.

-This makes things a lot easier _and_ it's true.
+This makes things a lot easier _and_ it's true in practice.
 That standard's name?

 ~~Albert Ein~~ **IEEE 754**.